How to Sue Officials without Using a Lawyer

 NOTE: If there is more than one plaintiff, include a paragraph like the one above for each.
 Specify any differences in the situation of each such plaintiff, e.g. plaintiff Divine has never been considered for parole, or plaintiff Divine is presently confined in the maximum-security section of the prison.

-4. Defendant (name of warden) is the Warden of (name of prison).
+4. The defendant (name of warden) is the Warden of (name of prison).
 He is legally responsible for the operation of (name of prison) and for the welfare of all the prisoners of the prison.

 5. Defendant (guard's full name) is a correctional officer of the (Department of Corrections/Bureau of Prisons) who, at all times mentioned in this complaint, held the rank of (position or title of the guard) and was assigned to (name of prison).